Brazil: Judge annuls convictions against Lula da Silva | DW | 08.03.2021

-A Brazilian court has cleared criminal convictions against ex-President Luiz Inacio Lula da Silva, allowing the leftist leader to run for president again next year.
+A Brazilian court has cleared criminal convictions against ex-President Luiz Inacio Lula da Silva, allowing the leftist leader to run in next year's presidential election.

 A Brazilian Supreme Court judge annulled corruption rulings against former leftist President Luiz Inacio Lula da Silva on Monday, restoring the politician's right to run for elections.

-But the prosecutor general's office is set to appeal the annulment, a spokesperson told Reuters.
+But the prosecutor general's office is set to appeal the annulment, a spokesperson told the Reuters news agency.

-Known as Lula, the former president was convicted in 2018 and released a year later.
+The leftist leader's party also said it was too early to celebrate as there were more legal steps ahead, according to the Brazilian news outlet Folha.

+The 75-year-old politician, best known simply as Lula, was released in 2019 after appealing multiple convictions.
 He could not run for office with his criminal record.

-In 2014, a team of investigators, dubbed "Operation Car Wash," was investigating the involvement of prominent politicians in corruption.
+In 2014, a team of investigators, dubbed "Operation Car Wash," was investigating prominent politicians suspected of corruption.
 Their findings brought down Lula.

+He was convicted in 2017 with accepting bribery, in the form of a seaside apartment, by a construction company.
+A year later, another court found him guilty of corruption.

 The former president has repeatedly denied corruption allegations, accusing prosecutors of preventing him from returning to office.

 Lula was the leader of the leftist Worker’s Party in Brazil.
-He has remained a popular figure on the left, even when he was in prison.
+He has remained a popular figure on the left, even while in prison.